 Rob worked in software development and systems administration.
 While serving in the U.S. Army Reserve, he commanded a combat engineer company and earned the U.S. Army Parachutist Badge jumping out of airplanes.

-Rob is an avid hiker, serving on the board of directors of the Keystone Trails Association.
-He is also certified scuba diver and dived on shipwrecks in the Atlantic as well as local lakes and quarries.
-He travels extensively with his wife, Juliet, and is sure to get a few hikes in during his journeys.
+Rob is an avid hiker, serving on the board of directors of the Keystone Trails Association; he volunteers as a pilot with the Civil Air Patrol—the US Air Force auxiliary; and he is also a certified scuba diver who has dived on shipwrecks in the Atlantic.
+Traveling extensively with his wife, Juliet, they are sure to get a few hikes in during their journeys.

 Jay manages PennFuture's internal operations, implementing and overseeing the administrative, human resources, institutional, and financial functions of the organization.
 He works closely with the President/CEO and the Vice-President/Chief of Staff as well as the Board of Directors to ensure that PennFuture’s operations are efficient and effective.